 Therefore, for HB pencils, 2B, 3B, 4B, or 2H shows how hard the pencil is.
 That means that a 4B pencil will be softer than a 2B, while a 3H pencil will be harder than a pencil with just one H.

 Some pencils have different number 2, what does that mean?

-But different manufacturers, especially those in the US use them to differentiate their products to avoid being dragged to court for patent lawsuits.
+But different manufacturers, especially those in the US, use them to differentiate their products to avoid being dragged to court for patent lawsuits.

-Is Number 2 pencil the best pencil among others?
+Is Number 2 pencil, the best pencil, among others?

 So, while Number 2 pencils are widely used, the word “best” has to be used relatively depending on what the pencil is needed for.